falsidge/Elytra-Drag/README.md

+A Simple Mod adding QoL to Elytra flight

 • Slow down when flying with elytras by pressing the Sneak key.
 This also stops any active rocket propusion active.